jonesp1/SimpleDevGuide-All-in-One-Software-Notes/DataStructures/LinkedList.md

 2. **More Memory Overhead:** Linked lists have more memory overhead than arrays due to the additional memory required for storing pointers.

 3. **Complexity:** Implementing and managing linked

+## LinkedList examples
+Explore practical examples of LinkedList
+- [LinkedList example](../Examples/DataStructureExamples/LinkedListExample.md): Demonstrates how to use a LinkedList.